 The RoundView is an open framework that helps us imagine and create a sustainable future.
 The RoundView Guidelines have emerged from Dr. Joanne Tippett’s research at The University of Manchester (funded by the ESRC and Sustainable Consumption Institute), and provide us with a positive vision to inform our decision making.
 They give us a clear direction to work towards, clarifying the problems of our current direction, or ‘business as usual’.

 The RoundView uses innovative hands-on tools to communicate environmental ideas in an accessible, easily understandable way.
-This video briefly introduces the RoundView within the context of the Carbon Landscape Heritage Lottery Funded project currently running in the North West of England.
+The video below briefly introduces the RoundView within the context of the Carbon Landscape Heritage Lottery Funded project currently running in the North West of England.

 Why use the RoundView?